Learning Exchange has recently utilised QR code technology in two different ways to extend learning and access to digital resources.

 Participants from a range of our school libraries took part in the quest using our iPads.
 Participants found the quest fun, engaging and they also got to know more about the resources in the library.
 I have included a preview to the facilitators instructions and participant worksheets via a flipsnack book.
 Not all pages are available via the flipsnack book.

 The use of QR codes (Quick response codes) are really taking off across all aspects of our lives.
 There are great opportunities to use them in learning and many educational bodies and libraries are taking on the challenge.
+(Picture at right from the Daring Librarian - Hot QR codes in the classroom and library)

 Following is some great resources to get you started using QR codes in learning.